msft-davidlee/contoso-coffee-house/README.md

 * Customers can also make an order from website, although this is less than 1%.

 ### New Business Requirements
 * Contoso Coffee House would like to consider real-time award of points to increase member satisfaction with the program and perhaps additional purchases because of potential to get more points.
 One thought is that the Point-Of-Sale could forward transaction.
+If there's an issue with internet connectivity in the store or a region, there needs to be a catch up process that can scale to meet any processing demands.
 * Would like to at some point collobrate with other organizations with similar loyalty program so points can be award from them either real-time or maybe based on schedule from their transaction logs.
 For example, if the customer buys a particular item from a vendor with a specific SKU, there could be double points awarded.
 * Security MUST be a priority and we should design with zero trust in mind.